ffelipesimoes/ethereum-validator/readme.md

 8. Update the `hosts.ini` file with the public IP of the EC2 instance created by Terraform.
 You can find the IP in the `terraform/terraform.tfstate` file.

-9. Run the Ansible playbook to configure the ethereum node:
+9. Execute the Ansible playbook to configure the Ethereum node:

    ```
    ansible-playbook -i hosts.ini install_ethereum_validator.yml
    ```

-After the successful execution of the playbook, your ethereum node will be running in the `ethereumd` container on the AWS EC2 instance.
+After the playbook runs successfully, your Ethereum node will be up and running in the Docker container on the AWS EC2 instance.

 ## Explanation

-This project creates an EC2 instance on AWS using Terraform with the following security configurations:

-- Allow SSH traffic (port 22)
-- Allow HTTP traffic (port 80)
-- Allow HTTPS traffic (port 443)
-- Allow outbound traffic
-- Allow ethereum RPC traffic (port 8332)
-- Allow ethereum P2P traffic (port 8333)
-- Allow ZMQ block notifications traffic (port 28332)
-- Allow ZMQ transaction notifications traffic (port 28333)

-The Ansible playbook configures the ethereum node by performing the following steps:

-- Update the system packages
-- Install Docker
-- Start and enable the Docker service
-- Download the `lncm/ethereumd:v25.0` image
-- Run a container using the `lncm/ethereumd:v25.0` image, exposing the necessary ports and binding the `ethereum-data` volume.

-## Contributing

-Feel free to contribute to this project by opening issues or submitting pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Future Enhancements

-Deploy this container using AWS Fargate or ECS.
+An Ethereum validator node using SEDGE and Teku refers to a configuration that utilizes the SEDGE software as a high-performance Ethereum client and Teku as an Ethereum 2.0 (Eth2) client for validation on the Beacon Chain network.

+SEDGE: SEDGE is an Ethereum client implementation that has been developed with a focus on high performance and low resource consumption.
+It is optimized for block and transaction validation on the Ethereum network.
+SEDGE is designed to be highly scalable and efficient, enabling validators to perform their functions effectively.

+Teku: Teku, on the other hand, is an Ethereum 2.0 client developed by ConsenSys.
+It is designed to support the Beacon Chain and the proof-of-stake consensus mechanism of Ethereum 2.0.
+Teku allows validators to participate in Ethereum 2.0 and perform validation tasks such as block proposing, voting, and participation in the consensus mechanism.

+By combining SEDGE and Teku, validators can perform validation tasks on both the Ethereum 1.0 network and the Ethereum 2.0 network.